midaskira/Hellstrap/README.md

 ---

 ## V1.0.0.9 Screenshots
 <p align="center">
     <img src="https://i.imgur.com/5lMtLOW.png" alt="Hellstrap interface screenshot 1">
     <img src="https://i.imgur.com/cFBmtfO.png" alt="Hellstrap interface screenshot 2">
     <img src="https://i.imgur.com/xYTZU7x.png" alt="Hellstrap interface screenshot 3">
 </p>

+## Frequently Asked Questions

+**Q: Is this malware?**

+**A:** No. The source code here is viewable to all, and it'd be impossible for us to slip anything malicious into the downloads without anyone noticing.
+Just be sure you're downloading it from an official source.
+The only two official sources are this GitHub repository and [Our Discord server](https://discord.gg/UuxcfqPNnA).

+## Installing
+Download the [Download Latest Hellstrap here](https://github.com/midaskira/Hellstrap/releases), and run it.
+Configure your preferences if needed, and install.
+That's about it!